DaveBackus/Data_Bootcamp_Book/pandas-input.md

 Ok, so we read a file and assigned its contents to `df`.
 But what is `df`?
 What kinds of things can we do with it?

 We can start by finding its type:  use the handy `type()` function and enter `type(df)` in the IPython console.
 It responds:  `pandas.core.frame.DataFrame`.
 More simply, it's a **dataframe**.
-A dataframe is another example of a data structure, like lists and dictionaries, that organize data in a specific way.
+A dataframe is another example of a data structure, like a list or a dictionary, that organizes data in a specific way.
 A dataframe has three components:  a table of data, column labels, and row labels.
-It's the last two that make it distinctive.

-Typically in our data columns are variables and the column labels give us their names.
-In our example, the second column has the name `x1` and it values follow below it.
+Typically columns are variables and the column labels give us their names.
+In our example, the second column has the name `x1` and its values follow below it.
 The rows are then observations, and the row labels give us their names.
-This is a standard setup and one we'll do our best to conform to.
+This is a standard setup and we'll do our best to conform to it.
 If the data happen to come in some other form, we'll often convert it.

+**Dimensions.** We access a dataframes dimensions -- the numbers of rows and columns -- with the shape method:  `df.shape`.
+Here the answer is `(3,5)`, so we have 3 rows and 5 columns.

-**Columns and indexes.**  We can access the column and row labels directly.
+**Columns and indexes.**  We access the column and row labels directly.
 For the dataframe `df` we read in earlier, we extract column labels with the method:  `df.columns`.
 That gives us the verbose output `Index(['name', 'x1', 'x2', 'x3'], dtype='object')`.
 We prefer to have them as a list, which we get by typing `list(df)` in the IPython console.
 That gives us the column names as a list:  `['name', 'x1', 'x2', 'x3']`.
 If we check the [source](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/test.csv), we see that the column labels come from the first row of the file.

-The row labels are referred to as the "index."
+The row labels are referred to as the **index**.
 We extract them with the method:  `df.index`.
 That gives us the verbose output `Int64Index([0, 1, 2], dtype='int64')`.
 We can convert it to a list by adding another method, `df.index.tolist()`, which gives us `[0, 1, 2]`.
 (Cool!
 Two methods strung together!)
-In this case, the index is not part of the original; Pandas inserted a counter.
+In this case, the index is not part of the original file; Pandas inserted a counter.
 As usual in Python, the counter starts at zero.

 **Exercise.** What does `df.columns.tolist()` do?
 How does it compare to `list(df)`?